-Criminal Justice
+Criminal Justice Bachelor of Science

-Homeland Security

-Crime and Intelligence Analysis
+concentrations in: Criminal Justice Homeland Security Crime and Intelligence Analysis

 The Bachelor of Science in Criminal Justice Degree provides a practice-based approach to learning through an overview of law enforcement, corrections, the court system and private security in the United States.
 Crime and other threats affect the stability of both local communities and the nation's security.
 Members of the criminal justice system and certain related emergency management sectors work to identify and eliminate these threats.